 Gracias the Thanksgiving Turkey

-Miguel's dad sends him a turkey to fatten for Thanksgiving, and this sweet book covers the adventures that Miguel has with his turkey.
+Miguel's dad sends him a turkey to fatten for Thanksgiving, and this sweet book covers Miguel's adventures with his turkey.
 Spoiler alert: Miguel's family eats chicken instead of turkey for Thanksgiving.

 Spanish words are scattered throughout, as well as many references to Catholic traditions that are important to Miguel's family.